GJason88/oanda-ema-strategy/README.md

 Begins trading once first crossover occurs after program has been started.
 When the fast period EMA crosses above the long period EMA, any short positions are closed and a long order is executed; vice versa when crossing below.

 ## Installation
-Simply clone or download the zip for the project to save to your device.
+Simply clone or download the zip for the source code to save to your device.

 ## Usage
 Put in your API Key and Account ID into configs.py and change any settings regarding the strategy as you see fit.
 All parameters must be in quotes (e.g. UNITS='10000').